Homepage > Journal > Sprint vs. Cascade. Which will work better for project development?

 • The testing process doesn't begin until after programming is complete, resulting in bugs that are costly to fix.

-Advantages of Sprint:
+Advantages of sprint:

 • Teams are perfectly motivated and self-organized, resulting in better project results.